 “Many of our patients come to us because they feel comfortable in our treatment environment.
 There is no judgement here, only compassion and support,” said Thompson.
 “Too often, individuals suffering from addiction are treated like their condition is their fault.
 At CleanSlate, we understand addiction is a disease.
 Our patients deserve to be supported and respected so we can ultimately overcome the disease together.”

-To make an appointment at CleanSlate’s Janesville center, please call 608-305-0201, or walk into our center at 101 E. Milwaukee Street, Suite 315.
-To find out more details about this center, click here.
+To make an appointment at CleanSlate’s Janesville addiction treatment center, please call 608-305-0201, or walk into our center at 101 E. Milwaukee Street, Suite 315.

 For media inquiries, please contact Carol Lynn at firstname.lastname@example.org.